-This exhibit will explore the many meanings and associations to the color red: love, vitality, opulence, fire, the heart, the devil, blood, power, etc…. as well as the many uses of the word red in our language such as: red tape, red carpet, red-letter day, red herring, red ink, caught red-handed, red cent.
-Art history references to the color red as a color worn by the wealthy, the clergy, and even the Virgin Mary, to symbolize the human side of her nature, while often covered with a blue cloak.
-The works will range from paintings, prints, mixed media to ceramics and sculpture.
+This exhibit will explore the many meanings and associations to the color red: love, vitality, opulence, fire, the heart, the devil, blood, power, passion…. as well as the many uses of the word red in our language such as: red tape, red carpet, red-letter day, red herring, red ink, caught red-handed, red cent.
+Also, because of the expense of the dye, red cloaks and hats have been worn as status symbols throughout history.
+The associations are endless.

-Join us on Friday, March 1, 2019, 5:00 – 8:00 p.m. at the Asheville Area Arts Council’s Thom Robinson and Ray Griffin Exhibition Space to celebrate the opening of Who’s Afraid of RED?
+Join us on Friday, March 1, 2019, 5:00 – 8:00 p.m. at the Asheville Area Arts Council’s large Exhibition Space to celebrate the opening of Who’s Afraid of RED?
 Artist talk will begin at 6:30 pm.

 Artists include: Alicia Armstrong, Ian Brownlee, Margaret Curtis, Suzanne Dittenber, Barbara Fisher, Spencer Herr, Karen Ives, Nava Lubelski, Daniel Nevins, Kevin Palme, Jeremy Phillips, Bethany Pierce, Peter Roux, Molly Sawyer, Ralston Fox Smith, Kirsten Stolle

 Image: Rhapsody in Red by Barbara Fisher